Two-loop analysis of the pion-mass dependence of the $\rho$ meson: Results

-Since the amplitudes as given in Eqs.~\eqref{eq:nlo_iam} and~\eqref{eq:nnlo_iam} have the appropriate analytic structure, they can be continued analytically to the second Riemann sheet, where the pole associated with the $\rho$ resonance is located.
-Extracting the mass $M_\rho$ and width $\Gamma_\rho$ from the pole position $s_\text{p}$ via $s_\text{p} = (M_\rho - i\Gamma_\rho/2)^2$ and the coupling $g$ of $\rho$ to $\pi\pi$ from the residue $r$ via $g^2 = 48\pi r / (4M_\pi^2 - s_\text{p})$ yields the values shown in Table~\ref{table:cls_pole_positions}.
-Also shown are the goodness of the fit as well as the obtained value of $F$, the pion decay constant in the chiral limit.
-The corresponding phase is depicted in \Figref{fig:cls_phase_physical_piont}.
-Here and in the following, the physical point is simply defined by the PDG value of the charged pion mass, $\mpi=\SI{139.57}{\MeV}$~\cite{Zyla:2020zbs}, and $F$ is computed using the PDG value of $F_\pi$ as input.

-Due to the unitarization via the IAM, the LECs are expected to deviate to some extent from the ChPT reference values~\cite{Dobado1993,Dobado1997,Guerrero:1998ei,GomezNicola:2001as}.
-Accordingly, all LECs agree well with expectations, apart from a large discrepancy in $l_4^r$ both at NLO and NNLO.
-To understand its origin, we performed an NLO fit to the pion decay constant alone (at NNLO the fit becomes underconstrained), leading to $l_4^r=1.3(1.0)\times 10^{-3}$, in agreement with FLAG, but already in tension with phenomenology.
-The remainder of the pull displayed in Table~\ref{table:cls_nlo_lecs} originates from the $\pi\pi$ data.
-This pull becomes exacerbated at NNLO, but as indicated by the large uncertainties the sensitivity to $l_4^r$ is limited.
-Indeed, we observe only a moderate increase of the $\chi^2$ if literature values of $l_4^r$ are enforced, as well as a large change to $l_4^r=-16\times 10^{-3}$ when employing a different strategy for the scale setting~\cite{Andersen2019}.
-We conclude that there is a tension between the pion decay constant in the chiral limit and $\rho$ parameters, which at least in part may be related to scale-setting uncertainties.
-Further details are given in App.~\ref{sec:appendix_cls_scale_setting}.
 In general, we note that the $\chi^2/\text{dof}$ improves significantly when going from NLO to NNLO, although a statistically fully acceptable fit would require a more detailed understanding of lattice artifacts.
+Moreover, in the terms defined in Ref.~\cite{Kass:1995loi}, $\Delta \text{BIC }=22$ provides very strong evidence for the NNLO over the NLO IAM.
 Comparing the obtained $\rho$ characteristics with the ones from Roy-like equations~\cite{GarciaMartin:2011jx}---namely $\mrho = 763.7^{+1.7}_{-1.5}\,\si{\MeV}$, $\Gamma_\rho = 146.4^{+2.0}_{-2.2}\,\si{\MeV}$, and $g= 5.98^{+0.04}_{-0.07}+i (-0.56)^{+0.10}_{-0.07}$---shows that both the NLO and NNLO results are compatible with these already within statistical errors, with a $1.4\sigma$ discrepancy in the width at NNLO and a $2.2\sigma$ tension in $\Im g$ at NLO.
 However, only the NLO value of $F$ is compatible with the literature value $F = \SI{86.89+-0.58}{\MeV}$, which is obtained by combining the PDG value of $\Fpi$~\cite{Zyla:2020zbs} with the FLAG $N_\text{f} = 2 + 1$ average of $\Fpi/F$~\cite{Aoki:2019cca, Bazavov:2010hj, Beane:2011zm, Borsanyi:2012zv, Durr:2013goa, Boyle:2015exm}.

 Our main results are shown in Figs.~\ref{fig:cls_phase_physical_piont} and~\ref{fig:cls_pion_mass_dependence}, for the pion-mass dependence of the phase shift, the decay constant, and the $\rho$ resonance parameters.
 Most notably, the two-loop analysis allows us to improve the precision considerably when going beyond the physical point, once the truncation becomes the dominant source of error.
 Second, with error bands produced assuming a breakdown scale of $\mrho$, the NLO and NNLO bands mostly overlap, which indicates that the true breakdown scale of the theory may lie below the $\rho$ mass, but not by much.